francois-rozet/diffusion-priors/README.md

 For the accelerated MRI experiment, the `knee_singlecoil_{train|val}.tar.xz` archives should be obtained from the [NYU fastMRI Initiative database](https://fastmri.med.nyu.edu/).

+The code for the evaluation of MMPS (in Appendix E) is provided in the separate [mmps-benchmark](https://github.com/francois-rozet/mmps-benchmark) repository.

 ## Citation

 If you find this paper or code useful for your research, please consider citing